-Beyond the textbook page: travels in Ghana
+Beyond the Textbook Page: Travels in Ghana

-ISEP Participant, University of Ghana
+Location: University of Ghana

 The temperature reads 90 degrees Fahrenheit on the balcony and I’ve already drunk a liter of bottled water.
 The Obibinis say, “Foreigner, stick to bottled water and don’t drink the sachets until your stomach can handle, you’ll get sick.”